Non-food choking risks include:

 Keep all spare or used batteries out of sight and reach of children.

 Never put any jewellery on a child under 3 years of age.
 This includes amber teething jewellery.
-The jewellery and its parts could be a choking risk.
+The jewellery and its parts could be a choking and strangulation risk.

 Make sure children play with toys that are right for their age and developmental stage.
 Only buy toys that have a CE safety mark on them from trusted shops.